Hip Christmas

 Welcome To Hip Christmas!
 I think you'll enjoy my dysfunctionally vast web archive dedicated to holiday music that rocks, rolls, swings, and twangs.
 If you do, please support me by shopping at Amazon, Apple Music, and Sheet Music Plus!
 Regardless, the best of the season to you - no matter what month it is! [about me]

 What's New In 2024?
-Believe it or not, they've begun announcing new Christmas albums - lots of vinyl reissues, mainly - plus big names like Jennifer Hudson, Kelly Clarkson, and Little Big Town and indie darlings like Phantom Planet and the Sunturns.
+The new Christmas albums are here - lots of vinyl reissues, plus big names like Jennifer Hudson, Kelly Clarkson, and Little Big Town and indie darlings like Phantom Planet and the Sunturns.
 So, I've started my annual, obsessive, quixotic attempt to keep up with it all.
 Highlights also include a full-length Tower Of Power album, a new collection from the Carpenters, and yet another Bear Family compilation. [gimme gimme]

 Carols Covered (Again).
 Apple Music has made an annual tradition out of a batch of exclusive holiday tracks by young artists.
 I'll be honest, I don't even recognize most of these people.
 But, I sure do love the Linda Lindas, a young band of Angelinos who contribute a bangin' version of "Rockin' Around The Christmas Tree." [get it]